gwendalminguy/holbertonschool-hbnb/part1/README.md

 ## Tasks

-0. High-Level Package Diagram
+**0. High-Level Package Diagram**
+- Creating a high-level package diagram that illustrates the three-layer architecture of the application and the communication between these layers via the facade pattern.

-1. Detailed Class Diagram for Business Logic Layer
+**1. Class Diagram for Business Logic Layer**
+- Designing a detailed class diagram for the Business Logic layer, focusing on the User, Place, Review, and Amenity entities, including their attributes, methods, and relationships.

-2. Sequence Diagrams for API Calls
+**2. Sequence Diagrams for API Calls**
+- Developping sequence diagrams for four different API calls to show the interaction between the layers and the flow of information.

-3. Documentation Compilation
+**3. Documentation Compilation**
+- Compiling all diagrams and explanatory notes into a comprehensive technical document.

 ## Resources